-We started while the kids were still suffering from the TERRIBLE LAUNDRY DISEASE but were too antsy to just lay there and watched The Lion, Witch and the Wardrobe.
-It made for a great introduction, and afterwards we wrote down everything we learned about knights and princesses on a giant chart tablet (which you will never see because the giant mess monster ate it).
+We started while the kids were still suffering from the TERRIBLE LAUNDRY DISEASE but were too antsy to just lay there and watched The Lion, The Witch, and the Wardrobe.
+It made for a great introduction, and afterward we wrote down everything we learned about knights and princesses on a giant chart tablet (which you will never see because the giant mess monster ate it).

 Then, because they were still very pathetic, but I needed something to entertain them, we made paper clip armor for their stuffed animals.